 If the file was created in VFD SWMR write mode, and has not been flushed previously, this can be done without penalty, as all metadata must be in the metadata file, and listed in the index.
-Thus there are no concerns for message from the future bus.
+Thus there are no concerns for message from the future bugs.

-However, if and existing file was opened in VFD SWMR writer mode, or if a file that was created in VFD SWMR writer mode and has already been flushed, there is the possibility that not all metadata is in the metadata file and referenced by the index.
+However, if an existing file was opened in VFD SWMR writer mode, or if a file that was created in VFD SWMR writer mode and has already been flushed, there is the possibility that not all metadata is in the metadata file and referenced by the index.
 Such pieces of metadata are accessed via reads from the HDF5 file proper.
 If we flush the HDF5 file and replace the index with an empty index, we will create the possibility that we will overwrite older versions of metadata being referenced by any lagging readers - thus creating message from the future bugs.

-We can solve this problem by delaying the flush until all pieces of metadata in the metadata file index have resided in the index for at least max_lag ticks.
-This avoids the possibility of message from the future bugs20, but compromises any real time guarantees.
+We can solve this problem by delaying the flush until all pieces of metadata in the metadata file index have resided in the index for at least $\max{lag}$ ticks.
+This avoids the possibility of message from the future bugs, but compromises any real time guarantees.

-2. Allocate space for the index elsewhere in the file.
+- 2. Allocate space for the index elsewhere in the file.
 Note that this implies that we can't overwrite the index in place as the header and index can no longer be written in a single atomic action.
 Instead, we must allocate space for a new index, write it to the metadata file, and then update the header on each tick.
 Observe that the old index must not be overwritten for some period of time to allow for the case in which the reader reads the header just before it is overwritten.
-A delay of max_lag ticks is almost certainly excessive, but it simplifies free space management in the metadata file, and thus should be chosen unless we can think of a strong reason to the contrary.
+A delay of max\lag ticks is almost certainly excessive, but it simplifies free space management in the metadata file, and thus should be chosen unless we can think of a strong reason to the contrary. - 3.
+Track writes of metadata pages and multi-page metadata entries to the HDF5 file.
+When this happens, retain the page or multi-page entry in the metadata file index for max\lag ticks, and then delete it from the index if there have been no further changes.